Twentysix26/Red-Docs/red/red_install_windows.md

 Complete the configuration process.
 You'll be able to invite your bot to your server by using the invite link that's provided at boot.

+Consult the [Getting started](/Red-Docs/red_getting_started/) page for a practical guide on familiarizing yourself with Red.

 {% include callout.html content="**Remember:**<br/><br/>Starting the bot with **startRedLoop.bat** will make it so that Red will restart in case of critical errors, such as networking issues." type="info" %}

 ### Updates